kubernetes/community/sig-big-data/README.md

 -->
 # Big Data SIG

 Covers deploying and operating big data applications (Spark, Kafka, Hadoop, Flink, Storm, etc) on Kubernetes.
-We focus on integrations with big data applications and architecting the best ways to run them on Kubernetes.
+We focus on integration with big data applications and architecting the best ways to run them on Kubernetes.

 ## Meetings
 * [Wednesdays at 17:00 UTC](https://zoom.us/my/sig.big.data) (weekly).
 [Convert to your timezone](http://www.thetimezoneconverter.com/?t=17:00&tz=UTC).